jennnnyguo410/Phase1-Final-Project/README.md

 Users can add new games to the website.
 A form is provided at the bottom of the page to input the game's information.
 After submitting the form, a POST request is made to add the game to the database.
+The added game will join into the game list and the main page will show the details of the new game.